 Modern-day Los Angeles is famous for movie stars, Hollywood, and taco trucks.
-It’s also one of the most sprawling metropolises to visit when you want to fill your days with unique experiences and legendary tourist sites.
+It’s also one of the most sprawling metropolises to visit to fill your days with unique experiences and legendary tourist sites.

-From the iconic Hollywood Sign and Sunset Boulevard to the Santa Monica Pier, Los Angeles boasts some of the world’s most recognizable landmarks.
+Los Angeles boasts some of the world’s most recognizable landmarks, from the iconic Hollywood Sign and Sunset Boulevard to the Santa Monica Pier.
 But it’s not just tourist hotspots and famous venues.
 Los Angeles is beautifully and wonderfully unique.

 The city covers more than 500 square miles, and that figure grows by almost ten times when you add in all the famous neighborhoods that make up the Southland and Los Angeles County.

-LA offers visitors loads of places to explore, great restaurants, and famous landmarks that will appeal to virtually any traveler, from those looking for a quiet beach getaway to those who want to rub elbows with Hollywood stars.
+LA offers visitors many places to explore, great restaurants, and famous landmarks that will appeal to virtually any traveler, from those looking for a quiet beach getaway to those who want to rub elbows with Hollywood stars.

 You might assume the rich and famous of Southern California lock themselves away inside their exclusive neighborhoods and gated homes.
-However, you might be surprised how frequently internationally famous actors and performers regularly engage in mundane activities like walking the aisles of the supermarket or getting a cup of coffee.
+However, you might be surprised how frequently internationally famous actors and performers regularly engage in mundane activities like walking the supermarket’s aisles or getting a cup of coffee.

 How do you decide where to stay in Los Angeles?
 Should you choose the chaotic streets of Hollywood or the quiet boulevards of Pasadena?
 Let’s take the first step in planning your vacation and look at some of the best places to stay in Los Angeles.